yahiarefaiea/rapida/readme.md

 5. Add @storybook/html ("storybook": "start-storybook -p 6006").
 6. Add Flow config ("flow": "flow check").
 7. Integrate browsersync with localtunnel.
+8. add testing stuff and test config like reporter into the bin folder instead of scripts.
+9. Use `const timestamp = new Date() // timestamp or timestamps?` in the `webpack.config.prod.js`.

 ## Issues:
 1. Static files are not updated when modified.